🤖 Fixing Common Issues with Your WhatsApp Chatbot

 AI Training is Not Set as the No Match Template

 The No Match Template is used to ensure that the AI can respond to any query, regardless of the keywords used by the user.
+If the AI training is not set as the only No Match response of the account, it will not work correctly.

 How to diagnose it?

-Go to the WhatsApp Module > Chatbot, and find the item where the AI training is located.
+Go to WhatsApp > Chatbot, and find the item where the AI training is located.
 Ensure that under the Is This No Match? field, you select Yes.
+Also, make sure the item is Enabled, and check that “Use AI” is selected under the caption box.

 How to fix it?